+2.6.
 Neurocomputational heterogeneity in gifted profiles

 Under a polygenic model, multiple factors combine to produce giftedness, and the combination of factors may differ across individuals.
-As an illustration of this point, we examined three individuals classified as early gifted who were subsequently rated in the bottom 500 at time 5 (population ranks 563, 683, and 525, respectively).
+As an illustration of this point, we examined three individuals classified as early gifted who were subsequently rated in the bottom 500 at time 5 (where 1000 was best and 1 was worst, they had population ranks of 437, 317, and 475, respectively).
 Appendix Table B contains the full parameter sets for these individual networks, and compares them to the population means for non-gifted, sustained gifted, and renorming gifted individuals.
 What sets these three individuals apart?
 The parameters would have to explain first why the individual should show fast early development, and second, why performance should fail to sustain this increase so that population rank declined.
 In each case, no single parameter was responsible; rather several parameters interacted.
 The trajectories were generated by the interplay between the five effects of capacity, signal quality, plasticity, regressive events, and the environment.
 Fast early development arose through high plasticity and good signal, while poor final performance was associated with regressive events, limited capacity, or poor environment.
-Notably, in these three case studies, environment either: (1) played no role in outcome, (3) contributed to early fast development, or (3) contributed to low final performance (see Appendix B).
+Notably, in these three case studies, environment either: (1) played no role in outcome, (2) contributed to early fast development, or (3) contributed to low final performance (see Appendix Table B).
 Its influence was therefore variable.
 These case studies are important in demonstrating that under a polygenic model, single causes of (even unusual) developmental trajectories may be hard to identify.

-Discussion
+3. Discussion

 Giftedness in children is a complex phenomenon, requiring many circumstances to come together to produce potential, combined with the motivation to work hard to deliver the potential, and an environment to support that development.
-The genetic contribution to giftedness appears to be polygenic, with common variations in many genes contributing small influences (Spain et al., 2015).
+The genetic contribution to giftedness appears to be polygenic, with common variations in many genes contributing small influences (Spain et al., 2016).
 It has been argued that the requirement for many beneficial circumstances to align points to a multiplicative model of influences on giftedness, where the absence of any one would scupper the gifted outcome (Lykken, 2006).
 However, twin studies have pointed merely to additive effects for high cognitive performance (Plomin & Deary, 2015).
 From the environmental side, Feinstein (2003a) influentially argued that differences in SES could limit the cognitive and educational achievements of bright children, with bright children from low SES families dropping behind those from high SES families.

 In this article, we have argued that correlational data need to be complemented by mechanistic accounts, which seek to explain how genetic and environmental influences contribute to the trajectories of cognitive development exhibited by gifted children.
-Population-level models of cognitive development employing artificial neural networks offer one way to advance such accounts.
+Models of cognitive development capturing populations of children offer one way to advance such accounts.
 Here, we used a neurocomputational model drawn from the field of language acquisition.
-Population variability in development was produced by many small differences in neurocomputational parameters, implementing polygenic effects, and by the richness of the stimulation available from the environment, taken to be associated with differences in SES (Hart & Risley, 1995).
+Population variability in development was produced by many small differences in neurocomputational parameters each influenced by multiple genes, implementing polygenic effects, and by the richness of the stimulation available from the environment, taken to be associated with differences in SES (Hart & Risley, 1995).
 The model demonstrated several key findings.
 First, while there was some stability in simulated children's relative ability levels across development, there were also changes.
 For instance, some individuals showing early promise later dropped back into the normal range.
-Performance early in development only predicted 27% of the variance in the 'adult' models, even under ideal conditions of zero measurement error.
+Performance early in development only predicted 27% of the variance in the 'adult' models, even under ideal conditions of zero measurement error, due to the non-linearity of developmental trajectories.
 This captures the limited predictive power of children's early cognitive skills observed in empirical data (Feinstein, 2003a).